NOAA-EMC/NCEPLIBS-g2/README.md

 # NCEPLIBS G2 Library

-Utilities for coding/decoding GRIB2 messages.
-This library contains Fortran 90 decoder/encoder routines for GRIB edition 2, as well as indexing/searching utility routines.
+This library contains
+Fortran 90 decoder/encoder routines for GRIB edition 2.
 This is part of the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) project.

 For more detailed documentation see